copilot-code-optimizations/.github/profile/README.md

 If you are using App Insights Code Optimizations https://aka.ms/CodeOptimizations/Docs, these extensions can help you generate a code fix proposal for performance issues identified by App Insights Code Optimizations for your running.
 NET apps.
 Please note that bringing your own GitHub Copilot subscription is required.

+> [!IMPORTANT]
+> To gain access to this preview, your GitHub account needs to be part of this organization.
+Please fill this form https://aka.ms/CodeOptimizations/PreviewFeatures and our team will send you an invite.

 During this preview period there is a current support for the followig developement environments:

 * **Visual Studio 17.9** and higher - https://github.com/copilot-code-optimizations/VS-Extension